Book a Demo!

 lookups.each do |l|

-pot_hash = line.split(":")[0]
+pot_hash = line.split(':')[0]

 raw_pot_hash = pot_hash.split('$')[2]

-if l.username.to_s == username &&
+next unless l.username.to_s == username &&

 l.jtr_hash == "#{username}:$dynamic_1034$#{raw_pot_hash}" &&